 [The following part is non-normative text and describes a useful way to handle the connectorSizing annotation in a tool (still a tool may use another strategy and/or may handle other cases than described below).
-The recommended rules are clarified at hand of the following example which represents a connector and a model from the Modelica.StateGraph library:
+The recommended rules are clarified at hand of the following example which represents a connector and a model from the Modelica.StateGraph library (note that they may be modified or renamed in future versions):

 '''

-connector StepIn // Only 1:1 connections are possible since input used
+connector Step_in // Only 1:1 connections are possible since input used

 output Boolean occupied;

 input Boolean set;

+'''

+'''

-end StepIn;
+end Step_in;

-model Step
+block Step

-// nln cannot be set in the parameter dialog (but maybe shown)
+// nln cannot be set through the dialog (but maybe shown)

 parameter Integer nIn=0 annotation(Dialog(connectorSizing=true));

-StepIn inPorts[nIn];
+Step_in inPorts[nIn];

 ...

 end Step;

 '''